 Welcome to Pulau Seram

 Some Malukans call Seram ‘Nusa Ina’ (Mother Island), believing that all life sprang from ‘Nunusaku’, a mythical peak ambiguously located in the island’s western mountains.
-Seram's mountains rise over 3000 metres and the wild, thickly forested and little-accessed interior of the island is home to a number of minority tribes such as the Nua-ulu (Upper River) or Alifuro people, sport red-bandana headgear and were headhunters as recently as the 1940s.
-The tribe lives in Seram’s wild, mountainous interior where thick forests are alive with cockatoos and colourful parrots.
-Seeing them usually requires a masochistic trek into the remote Manusela National Park, for which you’ll need guides and extra permits.
-Seram’s greatest tourist attraction is dramatic Teluk Sawai on the northern coast, where white-sand beaches and decent snorkelling awaits.
+Seram's mountains rise over 3000 metres and the wild, thickly forested and little-accessed interior of the island is home to a number of minority tribes such as the Nua-ulu (Upper River) or Alifuro people, who sport red bandanas and were headhunters as recently as the 1940s.
+Visiting them usually requires a serious trek into remote Manusela National Park, for which you’ll need guides and permits.
+Far more accessible is the beautiful and dramatic bay of Teluk Sawai on the northern coast, where white-sand beaches and decent snorkelling awaits.